 millie bobby brown and maddie ziegler talk gender-fluid cosplay

-They might be born in 2002 and 2004, but Maddie Ziegler and Millie Bobby Brown might just be two of the greatest cultural commentators of our time.
-Ignoring the fact that at least one of them has not even started secondary school yet, maybe this shouldn't come as two much as a surprise.
+They might be born in 2002 and 2004, but Maddie Ziegler and Millie Bobby Brown are already two of the greatest cultural commentators of our time.
+Ignoring the fact that at least one of them has not even started high school yet, maybe this shouldn't come as two much as a surprise.
 Zieglier has been interpreting the poignant messages of Sia via dance since the age of 11, while Brown has sparked countless conversations about gender and sexuality with her portrayal of Stranger Things's androgynous pre-teen heroine Eleven.
 Turns out, the two are best friends, and their conversations are just as great as you might predict.
-In a conversation for Interview, the two tiny legends veered into a discussion of, naturally, the gender-fluid cosplay inspired by their respective creative endeavours.
+In a conversation for Interview, the two tiny legends veered into a discussion of, naturally, the gender-fluid cosplay inspired by their respective creative endeavors.

 The other welcome information to come from their conversation is that they're currently recruiting for their recently formed squad.
 Brown has her sights set on 12-year-old singer/ukuleleist Grace VanderWaal, who recently liked one of her tweets.
 Though she's also quite the fan of David Schwimmer and John Travolta, so clearly being under 15 isn't a requirement.

 Still from Stranger Things, courtesy of Netflix